eleanoot/GPUFlocking/README.md

 ## Tasks
 * Investigate compute shaders by writing numbers to a buffer [Complete]
 * Pull the numbers out of that buffer [Complete]
+* Use a compute shader to fill a buffer with colours and shade with the fragment shader [Complete]
 * Use a compute shader to update the position of a GameObject

 ## References